maahl/pg_venv/README.md

 # this will set several env variables derived from the name of the venv, e.g.
 # the install directory, data directory, shell prompt, etc.
 pg workon awesomefeature
+psql

 # recompile postgres
 # note: the following actions do nothing but call the underlying programs
 # (configure and make); they are here merely because they allow to compile
 # postgres without moving to its source tree.
+pg fetch_pg_source
 pg configure
-pg make -j 8 # you can pass arguments to make pg check # make check pg install # runs make install
+pg make -- -j 8 # you can pass arguments to make pg check # make check pg install # runs make install